 Light up the space as much as you can.
 Given the constraints related to 360 photography (very large pixel volume and several optics), current technologies have difficulty overcoming an eternal obstacle of photography: the lack of light.
 It is always much more difficult to make a beautiful 360 photo in a nightclub than on a beach...

 3. How to put your 360 photos on a website

 360 images have a particularity: they need to be displayed in a player, because you can't look at them flat (or it's a bit strange, it looks like that).
 So you need a tool to upload your image, view it and put it on your website.

-For that, we want to recommend 360player.io: it's free, and it's the simplest solution that exists today.
+For that, we want to recommend 360player.io: it's free and we are pretty sure it's also the easiest solution that exists today.

 - upload the image

 - copy/paste the html code of the image on your site to display your 360 player.